Amatya Sharma

 Other Courses and Software Tools/Skills

-Discrete Mathematics, Algorithms, Operating Systems, Computer Networks, Software Engineering.
+Discrete Mathematics, Algorithms, Operating Systems, Computer Networks, and Software Engineering.

-Java Cryptography Architecture, GIT, BitBucket, JUnit, MySQL, LaTex, Matlab, SolidWorks, HTML, CSS, PHP, JSP, Java, Python, C++, C, BISON, Yacc, FLEX.
+Java Cryptography Architecture, Git, Bitbucket, JUnit, MySQL, LaTeX, MATLAB, SolidWorks, HTML, CSS, PHP, JSP, Java, Python, C++, C, Bison, Yacc, and FLEX.

 About Me

 I am a coffee aficionado straight from the Himalayas.
-To know more about the coffees I have had, scenic places I've been to, or my music taste, check out this webpage.
+To know more about the coffees I have had, scenic places I have been to, or my music taste, check out this webpage.

 Calendar & Contact